Measurement of Charge and Light Yields for $^{127}$Xe L-Shell Electron Captures in Liquid Xenon

 The changes in ionization gain found above are correlated with discrete changes in the liquid level in the TPC, which result from source injections and xenon recovery events.
-In the pre-tritium xenon data, the liquid height as measured by the capacitive level sensors was 23$\pm$5\% of the distance from the gate to anode.
+In the pretritium xenon data, the liquid height as measured by the capacitive level sensors was 23$\pm$5\% of the distance from the gate to anode.
 The liquid surface in the tritium and post-tritium xenon data was at 45$\pm$10\% of the gate-anode gap.
 This reduction in the height of the electroluminescence region (with the corresponding increase in the extraction field) gives an estimated $\sim$15\% reduction S2 gain~\cite{ref:NEST}, confirming the expectation that liquid-level shifts are the dominant contributor to the observed changes in S2 gain.

-Liquid level shifts also effect the TPC drift field, indicating that the pre-tritium xenon data had a $\sim$20-V/cm lower drift field (at both field settings) than the corresponding tritium and post-tritium data.
-The K-shell common candle alignment described above implicitly corrects for this field shift, with the caveat that the L-shell peak exhibits slightly less field-dependence than is seen in the K-shell.
-This is evident in the ratio of the K- to L-shell S1$_{\mathrm{bottom}}$, which drops from 7.7 at 258~V/cm to 7.5 at 363~V/cm -- that is, the K-shell events show more ``field quenching'' in S1 than L-shell events.
-By relying on the K-shell common candle, we over-correct for the effect of any changes in the drift field on the L-shell signal, causing us to potentially under-estimate the significance of the inner-shell vacancy effect.
+Liquid-level shifts also affect the TPC drift field, indicating that the pretritium xenon data had a $\sim$20-V/cm lower drift field (at both field settings) than the corresponding tritium and post-tritium data.
+The $K$-shell common candle alignment described above implicitly corrects for this field shift, with the caveat that the $L$-shell peak exhibits slightly less field-dependence than is seen in the $K$-shell.
+This is evident in the ratio of the $K$- to $L$-shell S1$_{\mathrm{bottom}}$, which drops from 7.7 at 258~V/cm to 7.5 at 363~V/cm -- that is, the $K$-shell events show more ``field quenching'' in S1 than $L$-shell events.
+By relying on the $K$-shell common candle, we over-correct for the effect of any changes in the drift field on the $L$-shell signal, causing us to potentially underestimate the significance of the inner-shell vacancy effect.